dar5hak/dar5hak.github.io/content/blog/keyboard-pen.md

 Such is the plight of the Indian education system.

-That said, I'm not the one to whine.
+That said, I’m not the one to whine.
 My first role at the said job was that of a manual tester.
 And I was unamused at the prospect of listing test scenarios in a spreadsheet.
 So I used that to my advantage.

 I forced myself to touch type.